takaram/kofam_scan/README.md

   - Show brief help message.

 ## config.yml
-These thing can be set by `config.yml`.
+The following variables can be set by `config.yml`.
 - profile
   - Path to KOfam profiles.
   - `--profile` option takes precedence.